HannachiHassen/SeleniumTestsInGithubActions/README.md

  If you need a different operating system or require a specific hardware configuration, you can host your own runners.

- # Part 9- Android Test In GitHub Runner
+# Part 9-1 Android Test In GitHub Runner

 we can run the andriod tests in the Github Runner itself and it can save lot of money

+  1. Setup project
+  2. Setup java
+  3. Setup Node
+  4. Download appium
+  5. Run appium
+  6. Start emulator
+  7. Run the test

+# Part 9-2 IOS Test In GitHub Runner
+we can run the ios tests in the Github Runner itself and it can save lot of money

    1. Setup project
    2. Setup java
    3. Setup Node
    4. Download appium
    5. Run appium
    6. Start emulator
    7. Run the test